 Have you ever wanted to know how to make a cheesecake?
 Are you looking for the perfect cheesecake recipe?
-Do you need an easy but elegant and delicious dessert for your Easter dinner?
+Do you need an easy but elegant and delicious dessert for your Thanksgiving dinner?
 If your answer is yes, check out my Luscious Lemon Swirl Cheesecake!

 Luscious Lemon Swirl Cheesecake is easy, it’s elegant, it’s out of this world delicious, and it’s the perfect cheesecake to serve your family and friends.
 The crunchy crust is made with graham cracker crumbs, no surprise there, but two surprise ingredients, toasted walnuts, and lemon zest makes it one of the yummiest crusts you will ever taste.
 If you are a true lemon lover, well let’s just say this might be the most decadent and delicious dessert you have ever eaten.
 Frozen lemonade concentrate, lemon curd, and lemon zest are what make Luscious Lemon Swirl Cheesecake so lusciously lemony!
 It’s a lemon lovers dream!